+SOURCE https://en.wikipedia.org/ wiki/Numbered_Treaties#/media/ File:Numbered-Treaties-Map.svg

-Source: https://en.wikipedia.org/ wiki/Numbered\Treaties#/media/ File:Numbered-Treaties-Map.svg instruments of relationships between autonomous peoples who agree to share the lands and resources of Canada.
+The interpretation of treaties has created a divide between the Canadian government's perspective and that of Indigenous peoples.
+On the one hand is the government's view of treaties as legal instruments that surrendered Indigenous rights.
+On the other is the Indigenous view of treaties as instruments of relationships between autonomous peoples who agree to share the lands and resources of Canada.
 Seen from the Indigenous perspective, treaties do not surrender rights; rather, they confirm Indigenous rights.
 Treaties recognize that Indigenous peoples have the capacity to self-govern.
 Bridging the gap between these two views of treaties poses a huge challenge to people and lawmakers in Canada.